robwelan/date-time-zone-picker-for-semantic-ui-react/README.md

 This is a side project and a labour of love at that.

+## How To Include

+`import DateTimeZonePicker from 'date-time-zone-picker-for-semantic-ui-react'`

 ## About

 This is a date-time-zone picker specifically built for Semantic-UI-React.